eBay/skin/README.md

 To help track your issue, the Skin admins will assign it with a label from one or more issue categories.

+## Bundling Skin on your own

+Skin provides a command to bundle your own bundles for uploading to cdn.
+Use `bin/generate-bundle.js` in order to create separate bundles

+`bin/generate-bundle.js list` -> List available modules (used for the --modules argument)

+`bin/generate-bundle.js bundle ebay` -> Create a bundle under the ebay folder

+`bin/generate-bundle.js bundle ebay --modules button carousel` -> Create a bundle under the ebay folder with only button and carousel modules

+`bin/generate-bundle.js bundle ebay --scope-class ebay --scope-specificity 5` -> Create a bundle under the ebay folder with all CSS styles wrapped under `.ebay.ebay.ebay.ebay.ebay {}`

 ## Developing &amp; Contributing

 Interested in contributing?
 Head over to our [contributing guide](CONTRIBUTING.md) for information on how to get started.